juanramirez/rent-o-matic/README.md

 ## 🔐 Configuration & secrets

-This repository **does not include**:
+This repository intentionally **does not include**:

 - `.clasp.json`
 - spreadsheet IDs
-- Drive folder IDs
+- Google Drive folder IDs

-Those are intentionally excluded and must be provided per deployment.
+Those values are environment-specific and must be provided per deployment.

 ---

 ## 📦 Status

 This is a **working, real-life tool**, not a polished SaaS product.
-The focus is on clarity, maintainability and correctness.
+The focus is on clarity, maintainability and correctness rather than feature breadth.

 Contributions, suggestions and forks are welcome.